dionjwa/Hydrax/README.md

 # Hydrax: a [HaXe][haxe] port of the [PushButton Engine (PBE)][pushbutton]

+# Gettings started

+1. Install [HaXe][haxe].
+2. Go to the folder demo/basicEngineDemo01 in a terminal or dos prompt.
+3. Create a folder there called 'build' if one doesn't already exist.
+4. type
+	haxe buildflash.hxml
+5. Open the swf in *demo/basicEngineDemo01/build/demo.swf*

 # Why

 HaXe and the PBE are a natural fit.